 📌 Useful music sites that you can embed into your formatives

-You can embed websites anywhere in a formative, either as a content item, or within a question (*Premium only).
+You can embed websites anywhere in a formative as a content item.
+Partner users can also embed within a specific question.
 Check out our Embed article for instructions.

 🌟 There are many great music sites of all types to embed into your formatives: